gcross/LogicGrowsOnTrees/TUTORIAL.md

     The first argument to this function is equal to the value supplied by the user for the first command line argument.

-    NOTE:  When Completed, any existing checkpoint file will be deleted after you return.
+    NOTE:  When `Completed`, any existing checkpoint file will be deleted after you return.

 5. a function that constructs the logic program: